 - Sometimes there are differences between the studies that you wish to examine in your synthesis.
-If you record the important characteristics of each study as variables, you can examine whether the strength of your effect is influenced by these characteristics.
+If you code important study characteristics, you can examine whether the strength of your effect is influenced by these variables.
 This is called a moderator analysis. - There are primarily three different types of moderators you will want to code in a meta-analysis. - 1.
 Major methodological variations.
-Your basic effect might have been examined using different procedures, different manipulations, or different response measures. - 2.
+Your basic effect might have been examined using different procedures, different manipulations, or different response measures.
+The effects found with some methodologies may be stronger than with others. - 2.
 Theoretical constructs.
 Most literatures will come with theories that state whether the effect should be strong or weak under certain conditions.
-In order to address the ability of these theories to explain the results found in the literature it is necessary to code each of your studies on theoretically important variables. - 3.
+In order to address the ability of these theories to explain the results found in the literature, it is necessary to code each of your studies on theoretically important variables. - 3.
 Basic study characteristics.
-There are a number of variables that are typically coded in any metaanalysis.
+There are a number of moderator variables that are typically coded in any meta-analysis.
 These include measures of study quality, characteristics of the authors, characteristics of the research participants, and the year of publication.
-Generally you don't expect these variables to influence the strength of your effect, but you should always check them to rule out the possibility of them being confounding variables. - The test of a moderating variable depends a great deal on the distribution of that variable in your sample.
-If most of your studies have the same value on a variable, then a test on that variable will not likely be informative.
-You should therefore try to select moderators that possess variability across your sample of studies.

-- Just as the boundaries of your population may change as you work on your analysis, the variables that you decide to code as moderators may also change as you learn more about the literature. - You should precisely specify exactly how each moderator will be coded.
+Generally you don't expect these variables to influence the strength of your effect, but you should always check them to rule out the possibility of them being confounding variables. - The power of moderator analysis depends on the distribution of that variable in your sample.
+You will have more power when you have even numbers of studies in each level, and less when the numbers are unbalanced.
+If almost all of your studies have the same value on a moderator, then a test on that variable will not likely be informative.
+You should therefore try to select moderators that possess variability across your sample of studies. - Just as the boundaries of your population may change as you work on your analysis, the variables that you decide to code as moderators may also change as you learn more about the literature. - You should precisely specify exactly how each moderator will be coded.
 Sometimes the values that you assign to a moderator variable are fairly obvious, such as the year of publication.
 Other times, however, the assignment requires a greater degree of inference, such as when judging study quality.
 You should determine specific rules regarding how to code such "high-inference" moderators.
-If you have any high-inference codings that might be influenced by coder biases you should either come up with a set of low-inference codes that will provide the same information, or have the coding performed by individuals not working on the meta-analysis. - You should make sure to code all the important characteristics that you think might moderate your effect.
+If you have any high-inference codings that might be influenced by coder biases you should either come up with a set of low-inference codes that will provide the same information, or have the coding performed by individuals not working on the meta-analysis. - You should make sure to code all the important study characteristics that you think might moderate your effect.
 There is a tradeoff, however, in that analyzing a large number of moderators does increase the chance of you finding significant findings where they don't actually exist.
 Statistically this is referred to as "inflating your probability of an $\alpha$ error."
 Most meta-analysts feel that it is better to code too many moderators than to code too few.
 If you have many moderators you might consider performing a multiple regression analysis including all of the significant predictors of effect size (see section 9.5).
 The results of the multiple regression automatically takes the total number of moderators into account.

-4.4 Multiple Cases From a Single Study
+4.4 Including Multiple Cases From a Single Study